Armaroth/frontend-MovieRama-Stef_Palaiochoritis/README.md

 This is a repository for a "MovieRama" app that was given as an assesment from Workable

 ### MovieRama is a web application that fetches and displays movie data from The Movie Database (TMDB) API.
-The app allows users to view movies currently playing in theaters, search for a specific movie, and see detailed information about individual movies, including related videos, reviews, and similar movies.
+The app allows users to view movies currently playing in theaters, search for a specific movie, fetch the next movies page using infinite scrolling and see detailed information about individual movies, including related videos, reviews, and similar movies.
 ## Installation

 ### Prerequisites